lai-joyce/burger/README.md

 # burger

 Full-stack application that lets you add new burgers to be eaten.
-Every burger is stored in a MySQL database and its "eaten" value is updated when the "Devour" button is clicked.
+Every burger is stored in a MySQL database and its "eaten" value is updated in the database when the "Devour" button is clicked.
+The burger will move from the left to the right side in the UI.

 ## Details